|Cally Sue by Terry Stone|

 |Cally Sue's brown leather boots were probably originally worn by a child in the early 1900s.|

-The 10-inch nude doll she holds in her right hand is also handmade with painted facial features and hair of mohair styled in two ribbon-adorned side ponytails.
+The 10-inch nude, cloth doll she holds in her right hand is also handmade with painted facial features and hair of mohair styled in two ribbon-adorned side ponytails.

 |Close-up of Cally Sue's doll|

-The cloth if the toe of her dolly's right foot is worn from what could have been vigorous doll play (if Cally Sue were a real girl, that is).
+The cloth of the toe of her dolly's right foot is worn from what could have been vigorous doll play (if Cally Sue were a real girl, that is).

 Cally Sue arrived from Maryland in early July.
 Prior to "living here," she had been part of the eclectic collection of Cheryl Bruce who recently held a doll sale in her home and plans another one this fall.
 Cally Sue is one of the two dolls I purchased from Cheryl.